Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 This is where the pattern we'd like to call "Context Hydrator" comes in, it works like this:

-1. Define a client-side context (e.g. `LocalizedSlugsContext`) that will hold the translated slugs and exposes state getter and setter methods.
+1. Define a client-side context (e.g. `LocalizedSlugsContext`) that will hold the localized slugs and exposes state getter and setter methods.

 2. Render an empty provider in the layout, wrapping the locale switcher.